githubteacher/foundations-2015-06-04/bios/kathie-bio.md

 ## A little about me
 - I live in Scripps Ranch, San Diego
-- I am married, two kids, one dog
+- I am married, two kids, one dog named Teddy

 My hobbies are:
 - Playing sports, tennis, basketball and mountain biking